 What is a good cover crop plant?
 This all depends on timing.

-If you’re planning on a long period before planting vegetables, you’ll want to “combine a small grain (think cereal ingredients like oats, barley, rye) and a legume (nitrogen-fixing plant like peas or vetch) for best results,” such as this No-Till Cover Crop 13 Seed Mix.
+If you’re planning on a long period before planting vegetables, you’ll want to “combine a small grain (think cereal ingredients like oats, barley, rye) and a legume (nitrogen-fixing plants like peas or vetch) for best results,” such as this No-Till Cover Crop 13 Seed Mix.
 On the other hand, for a shorter time period before planting, “consider green manure crops, or tender, quick-growing crops that will outcompete weeds and, when finished, will provide some easily-digested, supple foodstuff for the soil microorganisms,” such as buckwheat — Outside Pride Buckwheat Cover Crop Seed — and field peas.

 After you’ve completed your cover crop season, you can kill the cover by “mowing, weed eating, or just chopping down with some loppers.”